rockettheme/docs/Docs/wordpress/themes/lumiere/demo_bottom.md

 ### Text

-You'll need to enter the following in the main text field to create this text widget as it appears in our demo.
+You will need to enter the following in the main text field to create this text widget as it appears in our demo.
 The title is left blank.

 ~~~
 <div class="gantry-width-block demo-width-100 nomarginbottom">